 Magnetic Resonance Imaging (MRI) uses a very large electromagnet to detect natural isotopes in your body and cause them to release radiofrequency energy that is converted into a 3D image.
 This technique produces high resolution images that can show many distinct pathologies.

 The exam often takes a long period of time and relies upon the patient remaining still.
 It is often used after vascular events have occurred to visualize soft tissue damage.
-Much like a CT scan, on the USMLE, MRI images will be one slice that you will be required to determine section and level based upon anatomical landmarks.
+On the USMLE, much like a CT scan, MRI images will consist of one slice of which you will be required to determine section and level, based upon anatomical landmarks.
 It would be good to go through and review the relevant anatomy easily visualized by MRI.

-The most likely vascular defect an MRI will be used for is an arteriovenous malformation which is a common vascular lesion characterized by arteries joining veins without capillaries separating them.
-Capillaries normally dampen the higher pressure from arteries but in the case of AVMs the veins experience higher blood pressures.
+Out of all vascular defects, an MRI will be most likely used for examining an arteriovenous malformation.
+This is a common vascular lesion characterized by arteries joining veins without capillaries separating them.
+Capillaries normally dampen the higher pressure from arteries, but in the case of AVMs, the veins experience higher blood pressures.
 AVMs usually affect young adults and carry a risk of rupture in a small percentage of those who suffer.
 Hypertension can increase the risk of rupture.